Skip to main content

 Set up a local runner build infrastructure

-You can define a CI build infrastructure on a Linux, macOS, or Windows host by installing a Harness Docker Delegate and local Harness Docker Runner.
+You can configure CI build infrastructure on a Linux, macOS, or Windows host by installing a Harness Docker Delegate and local Harness Docker Runner.
 When the pipeline runs, the Harness Docker Runner runs the build actions in the environment where it is installed.
 The delegate handles communication between the Harness Platform and the Harness Docker Runner.

 Local runner build infrastructure is recommended for small, limited builds, such as a one-off build on your local machine.
 Consider other build infrastructure options for builds-at-scale.